KodeKenobi/Injozi-Assessment/README.md

 # Architecture

-The code divided into modules for scaleability and faster loading.
-A shared module has been used for the Angular Material and other common modules.
-A reusable componeent used to display the seasons champions.
-A state has been used to pass the RaceTable and the champion of the season to the season component.
+- The code divided into modules for scaleability and faster loading.
+- A shared module has been used for the Angular Material and other common modules.
+- A reusable component used to display the seasons champions.
+- A state has been used to pass the RaceTable and the champion of the season to the season component.
 This approach used for demonstration reasons since that has the disantvantage that the state data will lost if the age reload.
-Other approaches can be used to avoid this issue like using the localstorge, load the data again from the api etc. Specific folders have been used for the interfaces and services.
-Setup Ensure you have a recent version of Node and NPM installed.
-Install Angular CLI, npm i -g angular-cli@latest Install Typescript, npm i -g typescript Install Node packages, npm i Run local build, ng serve
+Other approaches can be used to avoid this issue like using the local storage, load the data again from the api etc. Specific folders have been used for the interfaces and services.
+- Setup Ensure you have a recent version of Node and NPM installed.
+- Install Angular CLI, npm i -g angular-cli@latest
+- Install Typescript, npm i -g typescript
+- Install Node packages, npm i
+- Run local build, ionic serve

 # Libraries